-Upon appointment to Communications supervisor progression through the levels is to be based on qualifications outlined in the communications training professional development plan and 2080 hours satisfactory performance at each level.
+Progression through paypoints in this level is to be based on qualifications outlined in the Communications Training Professional Development Plan and twelve months' satisfactory performance at each paypoint.

 Employees who progress to paypoint 4 must demonstrate highly developed skills and knowledge, beyond those expected for lower paypoints in this level.